maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 ---

 > I am new to Linux graphics, and this post records what I learned.
-> Our AI cats helped with the research and post structure; any mistakes are mine,
+> Our AI pets helped with the research and post structure; any mistakes are mine,
 > and corrections are welcome.

 ## 1. The fullscreen photo that froze a laptop